 - Note that such buildings, with low energy demand that are not exempt, may be built with less demanding requirements.
-However, be aware that a subsequent change of use for the building may require the building to be upgraded to fully meet ADL2A requirements and such a fit out could be far more expensive than complying with ADL2A at the new build stage - (refer to AD L2A para 3.8 to 3.11) - This document does not give guidance on the use of vertical windows - It does not give guidance on matters that have no bearing on the use, effect and control on natural daylighting into buildings - Reference will be made to the Simplified Building Energy Model (SBEM) software (which is a free-of-charge approved calculation tool referenced by ADL2A Section 4.3a to determine building compliance) including guidance on how various rooflight systems should be entered into SBEM.
+However, be aware that a subsequent change of use for the building may require the building to be upgraded to fully meet AD L2A requirements and such a fit out could be far more expensive than complying with AD L2A at the new build stage - (refer to AD L2A para 2.24 to 2.27) - This document does not give guidance on the use of vertical windows - It does not give guidance on matters that have no bearing on the use, effect and control on natural daylighting into buildings - Reference will be made to the Simplified Building Energy Model (SBEM) software which is a free-of-charge approved calculation tool referenced by AD L2A Section 2.3a to determine building compliance, including guidance on how various rooflight systems should be entered into SBEM.
+All results shown have been calculated using SBEM v5.2.b.
+For AD L1A, the approved complaint software is Standard Assessment Procedure (SAP) which is referred to in this document for dwellings.
 This document does not cover other approved software tools. - Reference will also be made to the National Calculation Methodology modelling guide (NCM) which provides the data that is embedded within SBEM. - This document provides background information on the research carried out by De Montfort University (DMU) into the impact of rooflights on the overall energy demand and the associated carbon dioxide (CO2) emissions.
 It shows that as rooflight area is increased up to 20% of the floor area, CO2 emissions will generally decrease as the contribution of natural daylight through rooflights replaces the need for artificial lighting. - Via examples using SBEM, this document will demonstrate the need to consider the total lighting demand for a building and to use light saving devices for all installed artificial lighting. - It does not make any recommendation on the types of artificial lighting or lighting control that may be used to supplement the natural daylight provided by rooflighting.